 Most Cretan dances are performed in chains or circles, holding on to each other’s shoulders.
 The small steps and jumps are more complex than what they seem at first glance.
 The leader of the dance is the one who can impress with acrobatic jumps and difficult steps.
 For the young man has an outstanding chance to impress and catch the attention of his loved one and friends alike.

 The most common Cretan dances

-There are especially 5 dances, that each have a local character.
+There are especially 5 dances, that each has a local character.
 These are found in most parts of Crete.
-Pediktos and Siganos originate from the area of Iraklion, Pentozalis and Sousta from Rethimnon and Sitos Haniotiko from Chania.
-The dances are mostly into 2/4 beat.
+Pediktos and Siganos originate from the area of Iraklion, Pentozalis, and Sousta from Rethimnon and Sitos Haniotiko from Chania.
+The dances are mostly into a 2/4 beat.

 Pidiktos or Maleveuziotikos is the most common Cretan dance.
 It is a very fast and difficult dance – the steps are small and quick and typical for Crete; up on your forefoot!!
 It requires endurance.
 It is a chain dance and danced by both men and women.